pingcap/docs/tools/tikv-control.md

 >
 > - This command only supports the local mode.
 It prints `success!` when successfully run.
 > - The argument of the `--pd/-p` option specifies the PD endpoints without the `http` prefix.
 Specifying the PD endpoints is to query whether the specified `region_id` is validated or not.
-> - You need to run this command for all stores that have specified Regions' peers.
+> - You need to run this command for all stores where specified Regions' peers locate.